 Dignity is a key concept in humanitarian action.
 Throughout the past two decades, the term ‘dignity’ has appeared in most humanitarian policy and programme documents and donor requirements.
 It has also been listed among the key project goals and used widely in advocacy campaigns.
 Yet, the reality is that most humanitarian agencies do not know what the affected community’s idea of dignity is, nor do they provide their own definition or evaluate if and how they are supporting in.

 This is particularly apparent in responses to displacement.
 Despite international norms and agreements such as the recently signed New York Declaration for Refugees and Migrants, there are various cases where displaced people’s dignity has clearly been undermined, from the housing of refugees in camps to the conditions faced by refugees arriving in Europe.

-Join us as ODI launches its latest research titled ‘Dignity and humanitarian action in displacement’ at the ICRC Humanitarium where panellists will discuss the ways for humanitarian actors to better support the affected populations’ expectations of the response
+The results of this research, titled ‘Dignity and humanitarian action in displacement’ where shared at the ICRC Humanitarium, where panellists engaged in discussion around the ways that humanitarian actors could better support the affected populations’ expectations of the response.